Skip to main content

 The responsible authorities work together to protect their local communities and to help people feel safer.

-The CRG discuss any SUSR referrals and make a recommendation to the RSB on whether a report needs to be conducted.
-If a SUSR is appropriate, they recommend a panel Chair and reviewers from the approved list.
-The CRG sign off the draft report and action plan before they are added to the WSR.
+The CRG discuss any SUSR referrals and make a recommendation to the chair of the safeguarding board on whether a review needs to be conducted.
+If a SUSR is appropriate, they appoint a review panel chair and reviewers.
+The CRG sign off the draft report and action plan prior to its presentation to the safeguarding board.

 Child Practice Review (CPR)